initgrep-com/initgrep.blog/_drafts/java/jpa/create-programmatic-queries-using-criteria-api.markdown

 `Selection` is at the top and being extended by `Expression`. `Expression` in turn is being extended by `Predicate` and `Path` interfaces. `From` interface extends path which in turn is the parent of both `Root` and `Join` Interface.

 `Root` Interface is also an expression.
-It means, we can query a complete entity by passing `Root` as a parameter to the `CriteriaQuery.select` method.
+It means, we can query a complete entity by passing `Root` as a parameter to the `select` method.
 In case we want to fetch a selected attribute, we can fetch the attribute path using `root.get(attributeName)`.
 This method returns a `Path`  object which inherits `expression`.

 {% include ads/article-ads.html %}